alex-gutev/live_cells/README.md

 was when terminated.

-`RestorableCellWidget` is like `CellWidget` but also automatically restores the state of cells, created within its `build` method using `cell`, when the application is resued.
+`RestorableCellWidget` is like `CellWidget` but also automatically restores the state of cells, created within its `build` method using `cell`, when the application is resumed.
 Therefore all you need to do, for the most part, to make your widgets restorable is to replace `CellWidget` with `RestorableCellWidget`.